arcus-azure/arcus/community/blog/2020-04-Announcing-Arcus-Observability-v0.1/README.md

 ## A Conventional Way to Correlate

-With our [Arcus.Observability.Correlation](https://www.nuget.org/packages/Arcus.Observability.Correlation/) package we provide a conventional way to correlate all telemetry in your applications.
+With our [Arcus.Observability.Correlation](https://www.nuget.org/packages/Arcus.Observability.Correlation/) package we provide a convenient way to correlate all telemetry in your applications.

 It provides a minimal model called `CorrelationInfo` which uses correlation on two levels: